-Looking for a better view of the birds?
+I Looking for a better view of the birds?

 Take your adventure to new birding heights at the Dune Ridge Trail overlook.
-Visitors enjoy ascending the dune ridge to relish the spectacular views overlooking the Great Marsh system from above.
+Visitors enjoy ascending the dune ridge to relish the spectacular overhead views of the Great Marsh system from above.